zhenxie23/SpReg/README.md

-# SpReg
-A Toolkit of Spatial Econometrics with Misaligned Data
+# SpReg: A Toolkit of Spatial Econometrics with Misaligned Data